chung-neuroai-lab/chung-neuroai-lab.github.io/positions.md

 <h3> Graduate Student Positions </h3>

 <h4> [Prospective PhD applicants] </h4>
 If you are interested in pursuing a PhD in our group, consider applying to Harvard programs such as Physics, Biophysics, the Program in Neuroscience, or SEAS programs (including Applied Mathematics, Applied Physics, and Computer Science).
-If you are deciding between Physics and other programs, Physics is especially recommended since it is my home department.
+If you are deciding between Physics and other programs, Physics is especially recommended since it is Prof. Chung's home department.
 Please mention SueYeon Chung in your application materials.

 <h4> [Harvard students] </h4>
 If you are already enrolled at Harvard and are interested in doing a thesis in our group, please contact Prof. Chung by email (with your CV and a brief description of your research interests), regardless of your PhD program.